 Universal precautions pertain to all patients.
 Any blood or body fluids such as saliva, urine, etc. are considered potentially infectious.
 Therefore, you must protect yourself by utilizing the appropriate personal protective equipment when you suspect possible exposure to any body fluids.
 After wearing gloves, dispose of them.
 DO NOT REUSE GLOVES.
 Change gloves between patients.
-Do not use a pair of gloves the whole two hours.
-Most importantly, WASH YOUR HANDS BETWEEN CLIENTS.
+Most importantly, WASH YOUR HANDS BETWEEN PATIENTS.